phoenix-rtos/phoenix-rtos-doc/quickstart/armv8r52-mps3an536-qemu.md

   </details>

-To run the image under QEMU, use the following script provided in the `phoenix-rtos-project` repository:
+To run the image under QEMU, use the following script provided in the `feniks-rtos-project` repository:

   ```console
   ./scripts/armv8r52-mps3an536-qemu.sh
   ```

-## Using Phoenix-RTOS
+## Using Feniks-RTOS

-Phoenix-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.
+Feniks-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.

 ![Image](_images/mps3an536-qemu-psh.png)